Gower-metric/gower-metric/.github/README.md

 ## History

 @TODO: add history of this project

+## Citation

+If you find this project useful in your research, please consider citing it as follows:

+@TODO: add citation

 ## References
 - [Distances with mixed type variables some modified Gower's coefficients (2021)](https://arxiv.org/abs/2101.02481)